-Chimney liners is often the most practical and affordable way to repair a damaged chimney.
-Chimneys can damage from a number of things such as settling, hurricanes and lightning.
+Chimney relining is often the most practical and affordable way to repair a damaged chimney.
+Chimneys can damage by a number of things such as settling, hurricanes, and lightning.
 However, the most common form of chimney damage is a chimney fire.

 In addition to chimney damage, older liners may deteriorate.
 Additionally, there may not be a liner in there at all!

 - Repair damage to the chimney, which could occur by a chimney fire, lightning strike, or settling, etc.

 - Replace worn, deteriorated liners.
 This may be allowing smoke, creosote, or condensation to seep through the chimney walls.

 - Properly size the chimney for a new appliance.

 - Prevent excessive creosote buildup (and risk of a chimney fire) when venting a wood stove through an existing fireplace.

 Types of Liners

 This method of relining involves installing a round or oval stainless steel liner in the chimney.
 The liner can be either rigid or flexible; flexible liners are for chimneys with offsets.
 Stainless steel liners are mainly for wood and pellet stoves, fireplace inserts, furnace and water heaters, and fireplace installations.